facebookexperimental/libunifex/doc/api_reference.md

 When the `let_with` sender is connected the invocable is called to construct the result in-place in the operation state.
+In-place construction of the result is where `let_with` differs from `let` in that the result of `state_factory` can be a non-moveable type, such as `std::atomic` that will be constructed in-place in the operation state.

 The references passed to `func` remain valid until the returned sender completes, at which point the variables go out of scope.